Mischback/django-calingen/docs/source/developer/development_setup.rst

 request against this branch.

-The workflow will run code quality tools (``black``, ``flake8``, ``bandit``), build a PyPI-compatible package (using ``flit``), run the test suite in a matrix of different operating systems, Python and ``Django`` versions, collecting covearge information (by ``coverage.py``), try to  install the package on each operating system and Python version and finally report all collected coverage information to *Coveralls*.
+The workflow will run code quality tools (``black``, ``flake8``, ``bandit``), build a PyPI-compatible package (using ``flit``), build and check this documentataion, run the test suite in a matrix of different operating systems, Python and ``Django`` versions, collecting covearge information (by ``coverage.py``), try to  install the package on each operating system and Python version and finally report all collected coverage information to *Coveralls*.

 As of now, the following test matrix is used: